 In addition, we can see that there is a very intricate web or network of interrelated beliefs that support particular justifications.
 Even the act of observation can require a very considerable theoretical interpretation.
 Making observations when testing general theories in science is not simply recording ‘facts’.
 Indeed, it seems fair to conclude that in some situations there are few if any observation-based ‘facts’, since every step in an investigatory process might be interpretative.

 Apparent progress in science relies on interpreted observations that are theory-dependent.
 However, we feel more reassured when theories can lead to predictions and these predictions can also be tested.
 Some scientists argue that if a theory cannot be used to make a hypothetically testable prediction, we should not label it ‘scientific’.
-I will return to the subject of prediction in Section 5.
+I will return to the subject of prediction.

 What is this thing called Science?
 Allan Chalmers http://www.mheducation.co.uk/9780335262786-emea-what-is-this-thing-called-science (An easy to read and well-respected introduction to the philosophy of science, now in its 4th revised edition.
 The author was an experimental physicist and so has a good understanding of how science works)

 Behold: science as seeing by Gene Tracy (2018)

 Evolution of Binary Black-Hole Spacetimes by Frans Pretorius Physical Review Letters 95, 121101 (2005)